 The eyes may be easier to examine the day after birth because the birth process causes swelling around the eyelids.
 Eyes should be examined for the red reflex; its absence may indicate glaucoma Primary Infantile Glaucoma Primary infantile glaucoma is a rare developmental defect in the iridocorneal filtration angle of the anterior chamber that prevents aqueous fluid from properly draining from the eye.
 This obstruction... read more , cataracts Congenital Cataract Congenital cataract is a lens opacity that is present at birth or shortly after birth.
-(See also Cataracts in adults.)
-Congenital cataracts may be sporadic, or they may be caused by chromosomal... read more , or retinoblastoma Retinoblastoma Retinoblastoma is a cancer arising from the immature retina.
+Diagnosis is clinical and sometimes with imaging.
+Treatment is surgical removal of the cataract.
+(See also... read more , or retinoblastoma Retinoblastoma Retinoblastoma is a cancer arising from the immature retina.
 Symptoms and signs commonly include leukocoria (a white reflex in the pupil), strabismus, and, less often, inflammation and impaired... read more .
 Subconjunctival hemorrhages are common and caused by forces exerted during delivery.

 Low-set ears may indicate genetic anomalies Overview of Chromosomal Anomalies Chromosomal anomalies cause various disorders.
-Anomalies that affect autosomes (the 22 paired chromosomes that are alike in males and females) are more common than those that affect sex chromosomes... read more , including trisomy 18 and trisomy 21 Down Syndrome (Trisomy 21) Down syndrome is an anomaly of chromosome 21 that can cause intellectual disability, microcephaly, short stature, and characteristic facies.
+Anomalies that affect autosomes (the 22 paired chromosomes that are alike in males and females) are more common than those that affect sex chromosomes... read more , including trisomy 18 Trisomy 18 Trisomy 18 is caused by an extra chromosome 18 and is usually associated with intellectual disability, small birth size, and various congenital anomalies, including severe microcephaly, heart... read more and trisomy 21 Down Syndrome (Trisomy 21) Down syndrome is an anomaly of chromosome 21 that can cause intellectual disability, microcephaly, short stature, and characteristic facies.
 Diagnosis is suggested by physical anomalies and... read more (Down syndrome).
 Malformed ears, external auditory canals, or both may be present in many genetic syndromes.
 Clinicians should look for external ear pits or tags, which are sometimes associated with hearing loss and kidney abnormalities.